van-richard/CodingNotes/_build/html/_sources/notebooks/00-quickstart/04PythonConda.md

 The perks of using Conda to manage python is the ability to create *virtual environments* in your computer.

-With :term:`conda` commands, you can create an environment (i.e. a small storage space in your laptop) to install some specific versions of packages. **And this will not interfere or conflict with anything else on your computer!**
+With `conda` commands, you can create an environment (i.e. a small storage space in your laptop) to install some specific versions of packages. **And this will not interfere or conflict with anything else on your computer!**

-I mainly use :term:`miniforge` on laptop and supercomputer accounts, but be sure to explore what works best for you!
+I mainly use `miniforge` on laptop and supercomputer accounts, but be sure to explore what works best for you!